eugwne/pllj/README.md

 Examples: see sql folder

+How to build:
+Use artifact with generated FFI make && sudo make install && sudo make install-module && make installcheck

-How to build: see .travis.yml
+How to build and generate FFI: see .travis.yml

-FFI wrappers are generated with a gcc plugin from gen/gen.c (see .travis.yml)
+FFI wrappers(api_...) are generated with a gcc plugin from gen/gen.c (see .travis.yml)

-Travis saves updated FFI wrappers to branches with name = $PGVERSION